The more correctly formatted your address is, the faster and more reliably your mail or package will be delivered to that premise.

 Barclays Bank Plc,

 Suite 5, 11 are all valid premise identifiers.

 Adding unnecessary address details can do more harm than good.
-Unnecessary address fields create more information to sift through, create a larger surface area for mistakes to appear and occasionally can be misleading.
+Unnecessary address fields create more information to sift through, creating a larger surface area for mistakes to appear and occasionally can be misleading.

 Here are a list of suggestions on how your address should be presented to help speed things up and ensure accurate delivery

-If you require assistance on completing a UK address, you can input part of the address details into the in our address finder demo.
+If you require assistance on completing a UK address, you can input part of the address details into our Address Finder demo.
 Select the relevant suggestion and the full address will appear.

 To programmatically organise your address data into a standardised format recognised by Royal Mail, you can use our UK Clear Addressing Library.
 This project produces 3 address lines and premise attributes based on